luau-lang/site/src/content/docs/reference/api.md

 Performs an operation on the garbage collection (GC) system.

-Operation is determined by the `what` argument, changing the meaning of the `data` argument and the return value:
+Operation is determined by the `what` argument, changing the meaning of the `data` argument and the return value.
+For unknown `what` operations, function returns -1.

+Supported `what` operations:

 * `LUA_GCSTOP` - stop incremental GC